aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shape/horizontalruleformat/_index.md

 ---
 title: Shape.HorizontalRuleFormat
 second_title: Aspose.Words for .NET API Reference
 description: Shape property.
 Provides access to the properties of the horizontal rule shape.
-For a shape that is not a horizontal rule returns null in C#
+For a shape that is not a horizontal rule returns null in C#.
 type: docs
 weight: 100
 url: /net/aspose.words.drawing/shape/horizontalruleformat/